nasarmo/rush/README.md

 ### Description:

-The application will automatically load the provided rushing.json file (can be found in the resource folder.
-It will provide 10 players per page (passed from the UI).
+The application will automatically load the provided rushing.json file (can be found in the resource folder) It will provide 10 players per page (passed from the UI).
 If you select a filter, it will sort the entire data set based on the provided filter (by longest yard, touchdowns etc).
 You are also able to search for players in the text field and by clicking on the magnifying glass.
 If no name is provided, it will return all players.